mobile-dev-inc/maestro-docs/api-reference/selectors.md

 ### Relative Position selectors

-Apart from the selectors mentioned above, Maestro is also able to select views using their relative position (i.e. "below another view", "contains child", or "child of")
+Apart from the selectors mentioned above, Maestro is also able to select views using their relative position (i.e. "below another view", or "contains child")

 ```yaml
 - tapOn: # or any other command that works with selectors